Makro: History

 In 1998, owner SHV Holdings sold the Makro stores in Europe to German partner Metro AG.
 The sale, announced on 29 October 1997, was approved by the supervisory board of Metro AG on 17 December 1997.

 Makro entered the Philippine market in 1996 through a joint venture with SM Prime Holdings and the Ayala Group.
 In 2004, Ayala sold its 28% stake to its joint venture partners.
 By late 2007, SM Investments Corporation increased its ownership in Pilipinas Makro to 60% and subsequently integrated Makro stores into its operations.
 Eventually, the SM Investments Corporation acquired full ownership of Makro and rebranded all its stores as SM Hypermarket and Savemore.
-Makro is set to return in the Philippines through a partnership between the Ayala Group and CP Axtra.
+Makro is set to return in the Philippines through a partnership between the Ayala Group and CP Axtra, with its comeback flagship store located at Ayala Malls Cloverleaf, aiming to reclaim the spot taken over by S&R and Landers from its initial departure.

 On 31 January 2007, Makro Malaysia was acquired by Tesco and the 8 stores in Malaysia were converted to Tesco Extra.

 In 2010, Makro Cash & Carry Indonesia was sold to Lotte Mart and rebranded as Lotte Mart Wholesale.

 In 2011 Walmart took ownership of Makro in South Africa after acquiring a majority stake in Massmart (which Walmart would fully acquire later in the year).

 In 2012, Metro sold the Makro UK business to Booker Group, while Makro-Habib in Pakistan was rebranded as Metro-Habib.

 In 2013, SHV sold Siam Makro Pcl.
 (Thailand) to CP ALL, a subsidiary of CP Group.

 In 2014, Metro sold the Makro Greek business to Sklavenitis and rebranded as The Mart in 2016.

 In 2020, 30 of 54 Makro stores in Brazil, were acquired by Carrefour.